My name is Ricardo Parente.

 I’m a back-end web applications developer, working with ColdFusion and SQL Server since 1997.

-Back in 2007, while working at Full Sail University, I found a group of developers called CF Developers Network composed of self employed professionals around the world available for ColdFusion projects.
+Back in 2007, while working at Full Sail University, I founded a group of developers called CF Developers Network composed of self employed professionals around the world available for ColdFusion projects.
 That group grew up to 45 developers from the U.S., Brazil, England and Germany.
 Unfortunately, that didn’t last long, I had to close the group due to several reasons.

 In 2012 I founded CF Developers Network LLC, a private company at home, to handle my side-projects.
 I have been working full time and under contract for several companies since then.